RodZill4/material-maker/material_maker/doc/node_simple_easysdf.rst

 The available item types are:

+* For 2D:

-* Shapes: Circle, Elllipse, NGon, Star, Isoceles triangle, Rhombus, Line, Tunnel, Stairs
+  * Shapes: Circle, Ellipse, NGon, Star, Isoceles triangle, Rhombus, Line, Tunnel, Stairs
+  * Boolean operations:

+    * Union joins its children into a single shape
+    * Intersection intersects its children
+    * Difference removes all subsequent children from the first
+    * Smooth union and smooth intersection are smooth variations of union and intersection

+  * Alter operations that are applied to their children:

+    * Flip, mirror or elongate along X and/or Y axis
+    * Round by dilating Shapes
+    * Bend
+    * Annular
+    * Morph between 2 children shapes

+* For 3D:

+  * Shapes: Sphere, Box, Cylinder, Capsule, Pyramid, Ellipsoid, Octahedron
+  * Revolution and Extrusion (that accept 2D SDF as children)
   * Boolean operations:

     * Union joins its children into a single shape
     * Intersection intersects its children
     * Difference removes all subsequent children from the first
     * Smooth union and smooth intersection are smooth variations of union and intersection

   * Alter operations that are applied to their children:

     * Flip, mirror or elongate along X and/or Y axis
     * Round by dilating Shapes
     * Bend
     * Annular
     * Morph between 2 children shapes

 All item types have builtin translate, rotate and scale operations.
 Unless specified otherwise, all items apply a union operation to their children.